SuitablyMysterious/SuitablyMysterious/README.md

 ### Useful Tools:

 - `n8n` - I use this for all kinds of automation, you can see the results in the section below
+- `tailscale` - I use this as my swiss army knife for hosting, ssh and vpns

 ### Articles List (generated with n8n):